 What do you like most about being a neurosurgeon?
 Explain.

 I love taking care of veterans!
 I never had the opportunity to work at a veterans’ hospital in medical school or in residency.
-People warned me that I would hate the paperwork, but they did tell me that I would love the patients, and boy, the patients are wonderful!
+People warned me that I would hate the paperwork, but they did tell me that I would love the patients and boy, the patients are wonderful!
 They are incredibly interesting people, who have been through so much.
 I feel really privileged to look after them.
 There’s also lots of big pathology for spine surgeons at the VA.
 We take care of wear-and-tear change, and I think the military service involves considerable wear and tear.

 What do you like least about being a neurosurgeon?
 Explain.

-I think most doctors will tell you that the part they like least is documentation: having to sign a lot of things, write a lot of notes, fill in a lot of templates.
+I think most doctors will tell you that the part they like least is the documentation: having to sign a lot of things, write a lot of notes, and fill in a lot of templates.
 It seems to be a contributor to physician burnout.
-I am lucky to work not only with great residents at Stanford and an excellent spine fellow, but also with three outstanding nurse practitioners at the VA.
+I am lucky to work not only with great residents at Stanford and an excellent spine fellow but also with three outstanding nurse practitioners at the VA.
 I still write notes and document things, but we are really well-supported in that regard by our nurse practitioners.

 What’s your typical clinical work week like?

-Every other week, I have a mostly clinical week at the veterans’ hospital where I am on call, and I have two days of operating room time, 1.5 days of clinic, radiology conferences and OR meetings.
-My tour of duty at the VA is from 7am to 7.30pm, so it’s very regimented.
+Every other week, I have a mostly clinical week at the veterans’ hospital where I am on call, and I have two days of operating room time, 1.5 days of clinic, radiology conferences, and OR meetings.
+My tour of duty at the VA is from 7 am to 7.30 pm, so it’s very regimented.
 Most of my practice is spine surgery, and within this most of what I care for is degenerative disease.
 A large part of my practice is treating cervical myelopathy, a chronic form of spinal cord injury which causes degenerative narrowing of the spinal cord of the neck.

 What’s your typical research work week like?

 In the intervening weeks, I’m in the lab at Stanford.
 I supervise my graduate student and my lab manager, and usually at least one high school student or undergraduate.
-We work on development of cortical projection neurons, both from endogenous progenitors and from stem cells, to try to figure out novel regenerative strategies.
+We work on the development of cortical projection neurons, both from endogenous progenitors and stem cells, to try to figure out novel regenerative strategies.